ChromaticHQ/calliope/README.md

 # Introduction

 Calliope is a front-end task runner based on Gulp.
 It is designed to provide reasonable defaults that will get most web projects up and running with minimal setup or maintenance.
-Common tasks include image processing, JavaScript compression, Sass compilation, linting, watching for changes, and starting a reverse proxy that will refresh the browser anytime assets change.
+Common tasks include JavaScript compression, Sass compilation, linting, watching for changes, and starting a reverse proxy that will refresh the browser anytime assets change.
 These tasks can be configured to suit your project’s needs.

 This tool also exposes a simple API for customization.
 Default tasks can be overridden and custom tasks can be registered to be run in a variety of scenarios.